On this page you will find:

 The Program contains eight units covering topics such as developing and running a breeding program, and caring for your female throughout pregnancy, whelping and raising a litter of pups.

-As well as providing practical information on topics such as setting up a whelping kennel, signs of whelping and puppy worming, the Program is designed to also give a new breeder insight into the commitment required and an understanding of the responsibilities and obligations involved in breeding a litter, including the paperwork and record-keeping requirements, as well as providing information about each important stage in the process.
+As well as providing practical information on topics such as setting up a whelping kennel, signs of whelping and puppy worming, the Program is designed to also give a new breeder insight into the commitment required and an understanding of the responsibilities and obligations involved in breeding a litter.
+This includes the paperwork and record-keeping requirements, as well as providing information about each important stage in the process.

 Understanding the costs